Arizona Department of Public Safety: OPCOMM

-Rank structure

-Old ranks

-The ranks of lieutenant and commander were abolished and converted to captain and major respectively in 2010.
-On July 24, 2015, officers officially became known as State Troopers.

 Demographics

 As of July 2018 (Note: Numbers are rounded to the nearest whole number):

-Fallen officers
+Deaths on duty

 Since the establishment of the Arizona Department of Public Safety, 30 troopers and 4 K9s have died while on duty.
-The agency, along with the Arizona Highway Patrol Association, remembers each fallen officer at an annual memorial ceremony on the first Monday of May.
+The agency, along with the Arizona Highway Patrol Association, remembers each deceased officer at an annual memorial ceremony on the first Monday of May.